Monika52n/nmm/README.md

-# Nine Men's Morris
+# Nine Men's Morris Games

 ## Overview
-This application allows two players to enjoy the Nine Men's Morris on a virtual board.
+This repository contains three implementations of the Nine Men's Morris game, each developed using a different technology: WinForms, WPF, and MAUI.
+These applications allow two players to enjoy the Nine Men's Morris on a virtual board.
 The game is played on a unique 24-position board with three nested squares, each having eight positions at the corners and midpoints.
 These squares are connected at the midpoints, creating an interconnected grid.
 Each player has 9 pieces, and they take turns placing and moving these pieces.
 The goal is to remove the opponent's pieces by forming mills — three of your pieces in a row.

 ## Gameplay Phases
 1. Placement Phase: